loopwerk/loopwerk.io/content/articles/2025-11-15-coolify-docker-layer-caching.md

 Until Coolify stops injecting ever-changing build arguments, fast Docker builds remain out of reach, but with cache mounts, at least they don't have to be painfully slow.

+> [!UPDATED]
-> **Update December 1, 2025**: I'm happy to report that Coolify has fixed the issue by no longer automatically injecting the changing arguments.
+> **December 1, 2025**: I'm happy to report that Coolify has fixed the issue by no longer automatically injecting the changing arguments.
 Update to v4.0.0-beta.450 or later and enjoy fast builds again.